LEO-RobotAgent: A General-purpose Robotic Agent for Language-driven Embodied Operator: Related Work

 \textit{2) LLMs in Task Planning and Execution:} Representative works \cite{codegeneration1}, \cite{codegeneration2}, \cite{codegeneration3} have highlighted the significance of program generation for task execution, where executable code translates LLMs’ action plans into direct execution to accomplish short-duration, simple tasks. \cite{vla1}, \cite{vla2} adopt a straightforward approach by enabling LLMs to output robotic arm actions for completing basic task steps.
 In contrast, \cite{agent1}, \cite{agent2}, \cite{agent3}, \cite{agent4} truly empower LLMs to act as agents for task planning and step-by-step execution: \cite{agent2}, \cite{agent3} employ multiple LLMs with divided responsibilities (e.g., planning and supervision), while \cite{agent4} designs a complex upstream-downstream framework that allows LLMs to perform multi-level planning and establish effective feedback channels for error correction.

 \textit{3) Other Inspiring Works:} \cite{other1} trains a multimodal large language model for embodied reasoning tasks in robotics. \cite{other2} provides comprehensive task benchmarks for Vision-Language-Action models(VLAs).
-The Qwen series models proposed in \cite{qwen2.5} and \cite{qwen3} offer excellent model options for our designed framework. \cite{other3} develops a robust system for hardware-software co-design of LLMs on UAVs. \cite{other4} identifies remaining limitations of LLMs in task planning, understanding, and reasoning through benchmark testing and analysis.
+Unlike these end-to-end VLAs that directly map sensor inputs to actions and require massive domain-specific robotic data for training, our tool-based framework leverages the zero-shot reasoning capabilities of off-the-shelf LLMs.
+This significantly lowers the barrier to deployment and enhances interpretability, though its performance depends on the capabilities of the toolset.
+Furthermore, the Qwen series models proposed in \cite{qwen2.5} and \cite{qwen3} offer excellent model options for our designed framework. \cite{other3} develops a robust system for hardware-software co-design of LLMs on UAVs. \cite{other4} identifies remaining limitations of LLMs in task planning, understanding, and reasoning through benchmark testing and analysis.

 Current research endeavors face several limitations and challenges.
 Most works focus solely on a single robot type to execute a single task category.
 In many studies, LLMs only participate in task planning to a limited extent, resulting in poor algorithmic autonomy.
 Some program-generation-based frameworks often require rigorous validation, and the generated programs themselves cannot perform tasks that demand natural language understanding.
 Additionally, complex LLM-centric frameworks constructed in numerous works typically introduce issues such as difficult debugging and low stability.
 Furthermore, most algorithms do not support secondary human-robot interaction after task deployment.